okta/okta-auth-js/README.md

 #### `ignoreLifetime`

-Token lifetimes are validated using the `maxClockSkew`.
+> :warning: This option disables token lifetime validation, which can introduce security vulnerability issues.
+This option should be used for testing purpose.
+Please handle the error in your own app for production environment.

+Token lifetimes are validated using the [maxClockSkew](#maxClockSkew).
 To override this and disable token lifetime validation, set this value to `true`.

 #### `transformAuthState`